La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **le pu plicru be do bei le pa plise pe la .paris. cu stati**
 > _Who gave you the apple (the apple that is related to Paris) is smart._

-In these last two examples, either you are related to Paris or the apple.
+In these last two examples, however, either you are related to Paris or the apple.

 ### ‘_Alice is a teacher_’ and ‘_Alice is the teacher_’